sagemath/sagewiki_to_gh-2022-10-10/cyclo.md

  1. Implement multimodular matrix multiplication.
 This will reduce to doing a bunch of multiplies over GF(p) for many primes p.

- 1. Implement p-adic solver with cyclotomic p-adic reconstruction algorithm.
+ 1. [:/padicsolver: Implement p-adic solver with cyclotomic p-adic reconstruction algorithm.]

  1. Implement echelon form using solver algorithm (just like we have for QQ).